Introduction

 This guide involves advanced operations:

-- Will adjust your partition table
+- Will modify your partition table

 - Requires coexistence with macOS